chethanmandya/Android-Interview-Questions/README.md

 addarrayobject[0][0]= new Integer(8)

 ### What is mutable and immutable string ?
+In java, string objects are immutable.
+Immutable simply means unmodifiable or unchangeable.
+Once string object is created its data or state can't be changed but a new string object is created.

+Let's try to understand the immutability concept by the example given below:

+	class Testimmutablestring{
+	 public static void main(String args[]){
+	   String s="Sachin";
+	   s.concat(" Tendulkar");//concat() method appends the string at the end
+	   System.out.println(s);//will print Sachin because strings are immutable objects
+	 }
+	}

+	Output:Sachin

+ Here Sachin is not changed but a new object is created with sachintendulkar. but s reference variable still refers to "Sachin" not to "Sachin Tendulkar".

+But if we explicitely assign it to the reference variable, it will refer to "Sachin Tendulkar" object.
+For example:

+	class Testimmutablestring1{
+	 public static void main(String args[]){
+	   String s="Sachin";
+	   s=s.concat(" Tendulkar");
+	   System.out.println(s);
+	 }
+	}

+	Output:Sachin Tendulkar

 ### What is the difference between String and String Builder ?
 ### What are the use cases and differences of a HashSet and a TreeSet? [info]